All the information you need before spending time on our challenge course.

 What are the restrictions for the challenge course?

-There isn’t an age restriction but for many of the activities participants must be between 60-240lbs.
+Minimum age is 8 years old and for many of the activities participants must be between 60-240lbs.
 We do our very best to accommodate everyone so if there is a special circumstance please contact us and we can discuss all the options.